 - Temperature changes

-Many adolescents and adults with SCD suffer from chronic pain.
+Many adolescents and adults with sickle cell disease suffer from chronic pain.
 This kind of pain has been hard for people to describe, but it is usually different from crisis pain or the pain that results from organ damage.

-People with SCD usually have mild to moderate anemia.
+People with sickle cell disease usually have mild to moderate anemia.
 At times, however, they can have severe anemia.
 Severe anemia can be life threatening.
-Severe anemia in an infant or child with SCD may be caused by:
+Severe anemia in an infant or child with sickle cell disease may be a result of events:

-- Aplastic crisis.
-This crisis is usually caused by a parvovirus B19 infection, also called fifth disease or slapped cheek syndrome.
-Parvovirus B19 is a very common infection, but in SCD it can cause the bone marrow to stop producing new red cells for a while, leading to severe anemia.
+- Aplastic crisis. is usually caused by a parvovirus B19 infection, also called fifth disease or slapped cheek syndrome.
+Parvovirus B19 is a very common infection, but in sickle cell disease, it can cause the bone marrow to stop producing new red cells for a while, leading to severe anemia.

-Splenic sequestration crisis and aplastic crisis most commonly occur in infants and children with SCD.
-Adults with SCD may also experience episodes of severe anemia, but these usually have other causes.
+crisis and aplastic crisis most commonly occur in infants and children who have sickle cell disease.
+Adults who have sickle cell disease may also experience episodes of severe anemia, but these usually have other causes.

 No matter the cause, severe anemia may lead to symptoms that include: